 - A DUI conviction

-Offenses for driving with a suspended California license are misdemeanors, subject to possible jail time and substantial fines.
+Offenses for driving with a suspended California license are considered misdemeanors, and subject to possible jail time as well as substantial fines.

-Some other reasons to revoke your license are:
+Some other reasons to revoke a license are:

 - Driving with imprudence or negligence

 - Not being able to drive a vehicle without representing a danger from having consumed alcoholic beverages, drinking alcoholic beverages while driving, or having an addiction or habitual use of any type of drug

 - Being unable to safely drive a vehicle due to a disorder characterized by episodes of marked confusion or some form of disability, illness, or physical or mental disorder that could affect the safe operation of a vehicle

 - Driving in a “negligent” or “incompetent” way (too many points in your driving record)